 Related Content: Should I Let My Teen Go On A Road Trip?

 What If Your Daughter Is A “Good Kid”

 What if your daughter has been a good kid since she was a baby girl and showed you over and over again that she is responsible?
 If you trust her judgment, know she is conscientious, honest, a safe driver, and responsible those are certainly strong factors to consider.
-As it is equally important to consider her impulsivity, rebellious attitude, and any inconsistencies of important facts.
+As it is equally important to consider her impulsivity, rebellious attitude, and any inconsistencies in important facts.
 Use your gut instinct when making this evaluation, understanding who your daughter really is: trustful or secretive?
 Also, you should already have some basic idea of the nature of her relationship with the boyfriend.
 For example, if she is on birth control or sexually active.
-Hopefully, you also have some feel for who the boyfriend is and the overall nature of the relationship between daughter and boyfriend.
+Hopefully, you also have some feelings about who the boyfriend is and the overall nature of the relationship between daughter and boyfriend.
 However, if you don’t, that might be a good cause for some hesitation.

 Should I Let My 19-Year-Old Daughter Travel With Her Boyfriend?

-Emily Edlynn, Ph.D., author of The Art and Science of Mom, says there is no right or wrong answer when it comes to allowing a daughter to bring her boyfriend on a family vacation or his family bring her.
+Emily Edlynn, Ph.D., author of The Art and Science of Mom, says there is no right or wrong answer when it comes to allowing a daughter to bring her boyfriend on a family vacation or his family to bring her.
 Therefore, you need to consider his family, your daughter’s level of responsibility, and of course the nature of the relationship before finally making a decision that is best for you and your family.